How to Form a Nonprofit Corporation in California

 Where to Go for Help for

 If you want to form a nonprofit for any purpose other than one recognized under Section 501(c)(3) of the Internal Revenue Code, this book is not for you.
 For example, if you are a civic league or social welfare group that wants nonprofit status, you will want to organize as a public benefit corporation under Section 501(c)(4) of the Internal Revenue Code.
 Or, if your group is a California mutual benefit corporation, you will seek tax-exempt status under a subsection of 501(c) other than

 If you are a special nonprofit that is not covered by this book, you can find legal forms and tax exemption help online.
-For sample articles of incorporation for mutual benefit corporations and public benefit civic leagues and social welfare groups, go to the California Secretary of State Corporations Section website.
-(See Contact Information in Appendix B.) If you are seeking tax exemption for a nonprofit under a subsection of 501(c) other than 501(c)(3),
+For sample articles of incorporation for mutual benefit corporations and public benefit civic leagues and social welfare groups, go to the California Secretary of State website (the Business Entities section).
+If you are seeking tax exemption for a nonprofit under a subsection of 501(c) other than 501(c)(3),

 see an expert